Residential Mobility and Neighborhood Dynamics in a Depopulated Detroit Neighborhood

-Through interviews with current and past residents, the goal of this study is twofold: (1) to develop a better understanding of the motivations and rationale behind mobility decisions for those living in a depopulated area, and (2) to understand the experiences of residents, their use of neighborhood space, and the social construction of place for those who remain in neighborhoods with substantial population loss.
+Explanations for the departure of residents from Detroit are numerous, but less attention has been given to the reasons that residents stay and how they experience their depopulated neighborhoods.
+This study uses in-depth interviews with current and previous residents of Detroit’s most depopulated neighborhoods to examine their reasons staying or moving.
+The goals of this study are (1) to identify the motivations and rationales behind mobility decisions for those living in a depopulated area, and (2) to examine the experiences of residents, their use of neighborhood space, and the social construction of place for those who remain in neighborhoods with substantial population loss.

 PSC Alumni Graduate Support Fund

 Funding Period: 05/17/2013 to 05/16/2014